WHAT IS TEACHING FIELD EXPERIENCE?

 We know that new and developing teachers who work closely with veteran, mentor teachers are more likely to feel prepared for the classroom.
 They are also more likely to stay in the classroom.

-You can read first-hand accounts about the impact of the mentor relationship on the Who’s Engaged Blog.
+Read first-hand accounts about the impact of the mentor relationship on our blog.

-- Have a current and valid teaching certification or a current and valid administrator license.
+- Have a current and valid teaching certification or a current and valid administrator license and

-- Have at least 3 years of effective teaching experience as indicated in the annual evaluation OR be a current school administrator.
+- Have at least 3 years of effective teaching experience as indicated by the annual evaluation OR be a current school administrator and